espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

 I2S (Inter-IC Sound) is a serial, synchronous communication protocol that is usually used for transmitting audio data between two digital audio devices.

-{IDF_TARGET_NAME} integrates two I2S controllers, referred to as I2S0 and I2S1, both of which can be used for streaming audio and video digital data.
+.. only:: esp32

+    {IDF_TARGET_NAME} contains two I2S peripherals.
+These peripherals can be configured to input and output sample data via the I2S driver.

+.. only:: esp32s2

+    {IDF_TARGET_NAME} contains one I2S peripheral.
+These peripherals can be configured to input and output sample data via the I2S driver.

 An I2S bus consists of the following lines: